Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 An SDK cannot be added to an asset by creating an AssetResource and associating the AssetResource with the asset.
 Instead, use the following script to:

-* Query the asset-created.json file created in the previous step on disk using jq and store the result in environment variable called `assetName`.
+* Query the asset-created.json file (created in the previous step) on disk using jq and store the result in the environment variable called `assetName`.
-* based64 encode the contents of zip file and store it in an environment variable called `encodedSDK`.
+* based64 encode the contents of the zip file and store it in an environment variable called `encodedSDK`.
-* Update an AssetResource with the environment variables.
+* Update AssetResource with the environment variables.
 * Push the updated json content back to the API Server so that the asset has an image attached.

 ```bash